MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Switzerland/ui-extensions-qr-bill-management.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: QR-bill, invoice, incoming documents, payment reference ms.date: 09/06/2021
+ms.search.keywords: QR-bill, invoice, incoming documents, payment reference ms.date: 03/21/2022
 ms.author: soalex

 ---
 # QR-Bill Management in the Swiss Version of Business Central

-From July 1st 2020, companies in Switzerland must be able to receive QR-bills.
+Since July 1, 2020, companies in Switzerland must be able to receive QR-bills.
 QR-bills are payment slips that follow invoices, and are a country-wide initiative to streamline payment processes.
 QR-bills replace all existing payment slips and ESR-related functionality.
 They contain all of the information needed to make payments, and a QR code on the payment slip makes it easy to import the information into [!INCLUDE[prod_short](../../includes/prod_short.md)].
 All relevant information is imported and used to generate payments for the vendor who sent the QR-bill, including the payment reference, which automatically gets included in Vendor Ledger Entries and exported in payment files to the bank.

-## Get started with the QR-Bill Management Extension
+## Get started with the QR-Bill Management extension

 The QR-Bill Management extension is included and automatically installed in [!INCLUDE[prod_short](../../includes/prod_short.md)].
 To get started with the extension, you must make a few configuration changes in [!INCLUDE[prod_short](../../includes/prod_short.md)].
 An easy way to that is to use the Set Up QR-Bill assisted setup guide.
 The guide will help you enter information, such as:

 * Specify whether to use your IBAN or QR-IBAN.